Gesellschaft für deutsche Sprache

-The Gesellschaft für deutsche Sprache (/de/, Association for the German Language), or GfdS, is Germany's most important government-sponsored language society.
+The Gesellschaft für deutsche Sprache (/de/, Association for the German Language), or GfdS, is a language society sponsored by the German Government.
 Its headquarters are in Wiesbaden.
 Re-founded shortly after the Second World War in 1947, the GfdS is politically independent and the declared successor of the Allgemeiner Deutscher Sprachverein (ADSV), the General Association for the German Language, which had been founded in 1885 in Brunswick.
 Its aim is to research and cultivate the German language; to critically evaluate the current German language change; and to give recommendations concerning the current usage of German.

 Activities

 With its language advice service, the GfdS supports individuals, companies, authorities and institutions concerning questions of the usage of contemporary German with regard to spelling, grammar and style.

 In a bi-annual public ceremony, the GfdS awards the Media Award for Language Culture (Medienpreis für Sprachkultur).
 Furthermore, and in co-operation with the Alexander Rhomberg Foundation, the GfdS awards the annual Alexander Rhomberg Award for young journalists.

 Since 1971, the GfdS produces the annual language retrospective, well known for its Word of the Year (Wort des Jahres).

 The GfdS has a podcast called "Wortcast" and has also been featured on other national and international podcasts such as "Yellow of the Egg" and "Nah am Menschen".